SaltyAom/Rue-UI/README.md

 # Rue-UI
-An CSS framework for elegant design and coding. in very draft process tho, I wanna work across machine so I setup a git
+An CSS framework for elegant design and coding.
+### In very draft process tho, I wanna work across machine so I setup a git